Andrias Edmundsson

-Andrias Edmundsson (born 18 December 2000) is a Faroese professional footballer who plays as a centre-back for Ekstraklasa club Wisła Płock and the Faroe Islands national team.
+Andrias Edmundsson (born 18 December 2000) is a Faroese professional footballer who plays as a centre-back for club Hellas Verona and the Faroe Islands national team.

-Career
+Club career

-Edmundsson started his career at hometown club B68 Toftir, making his debut at age 17 in a 6–1 Faroe Islands Cup loss to Víkingur Gøta.
+Andrias started his career at hometown club B68 Toftir, making his debut at age 17 in a 6–1 Faroe Islands Cup loss to Víkingur Gøta.
 He joined the Sunderland youth academy in 2017.
 In 2020, he joined Águilas on a free transfer, and spent three years at the club.
-On 26 July 2023, Edmundsson joined Polish third division club Chojniczanka Chojnice on a one-year deal, with an extension option for another year.
+On 26 July 2023, Andrias joined Polish third division club Chojniczanka Chojnice on a one-year deal, with an extension option for another year.

-On 20 June 2024, Edmundsson moved to I liga club Wisła Płock on a two-year deal, with an option for a further year.
+On 20 June 2024, he moved to Wisła Płock on a two-year deal, with an option for a further year with which he gained promotion from I liga to the Ekstraklasa.

+On 2 February 2026, Hellas Verona and Wisła Płock reached an agreement, and Andrias was unveiled as a new signing, becoming the first Faroese player to play in Serie A. According to Wisła Płock, Andrias was sold for a reported 2,5 million Euros, making him the most expensive Faroese footballer by far.
+He made his debut four days later, playing the entire match in a goalless draw against Pisa.

 International career

-Edmundsson made his senior international debut for the Faroe Islands national team on 19 November 2022, in a 1–1 draw with Kosovo.
+Andrias made his senior international debut for the Faroe Islands national team on 19 November 2022, in a 1–1 draw with Kosovo.

 Personal life

-Edmundsson comes from a sporting family; his brothers, Jóan Símun and Hakun, both are professional footballers.
+Andrias comes from a sporting family; his brothers, Jóan Símun and Hakun, both are professional footballers.